pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 It can be used in command  methods to construct, apply, and publish events with suitable arguments.

-For example, triggering an :class:`~eventsourcing.domain.model.events.AttributeChanged` event on a timestamped, versioned entity will cause the attribute value to be updated, but it will also cause the version number to increase, and it will update the last modified time.
+For example, triggering an :class:`~eventsourcing.domain.model.events.AttributeChangedEvent` on a timestamped, versioned entity will cause the attribute value to be updated, but it will also cause the version number to increase, and it will update the last modified time.